Esauidk/Esauidk.github.io/content/post/top-down-shooter-tut/index.md

 ![rigidbodySetting](rigidbodySettings.png)

 ### Canonball Impulse
-Now that we can have forces act upon our canonballs, it's time to right the code to do that.
+Now that we can have forces act upon our canonballs, it's time to write the code to do that.
 We're going to create a new script called `CanonballAction` and attach it to the canonball gameobject prefab

 ```csharp
 using UnityEngine;